antonyant11/the-makerformlab-docs/docs/artists/uploading.md

     * **Recommendations:** Ensure good lighting, clear focus, and accurate color representation.
 Aim for images that showcase the artwork's texture, scale, and form effectively.

 2.  **3D CAD Model File:**
-    * This is a critical component for The MakerForge's functionality.
+    * This is a critical component for The MakerFormLab's functionality.
 Upload the 3D CAD model file of your artwork.
     * **Supported Formats:** .OBJ, .FBX, .STL, .DAE, or other common architectural CAD formats (refer to our FAQ for a full list of supported formats).
     * **Importance:** This file allows architects and designers to download and integrate your artwork directly into their design software for visualization and planning, significantly increasing its adoption potential.
     * **Accuracy:** Ensure the CAD model is an accurate representation of the physical artwork's dimensions and form.